-Susanna Wong (BBA 1992): A Visionary Call to Boost YATA’s Agility Amid Retail’s Highs and Lows
+Susanna Wong (IBBA 1992): A Visionary Call to Boost YATA’s Agility Amid Retail’s Highs and Lows

 Catalysing Team Growth Through Change